Axiom schema of specification: Statement

-The preceding form of separation was introduced in 1930 by Thoralf Skolem as a refinement of a previous form by Zermelo.
+The preceding form of separation was introduced in 1930 by Thoralf Skolem as a refinement of a previous, non-first-order form by Zermelo.
 The axiom schema of specification is characteristic of systems of axiomatic set theory related to the usual set theory ZFC, but does not usually appear in radically different systems of alternative set theory.
 For example, New Foundations and positive set theory use different restrictions of the axiom of comprehension of naive set theory.
 The Alternative Set Theory of Vopenka makes a specific point of allowing proper subclasses of sets, called semisets.
 Even in systems related to ZFC, this scheme is sometimes restricted to formulas with bounded quantifiers, as in Kripke–Platek set theory with urelements.

 Relation to the axiom schema of replacement

-The axiom schema of separation can almost be derived from the axiom schema of replacement.
+The axiom schema of specification is implied by the axiom schema of replacement together with the axiom of empty set.